Matt Walsh (political commentator): Am I Racist?

 Walsh starred in, co-wrote, and co-produced the documentary film Am I Racist?, released on September 13, 2024, which lampooned the diversity, equity, and inclusion (DEI) movement.
 Described as a mockumentary in the style of Borat, it grossed $12.3 million against a production budget of $3 million, becoming the highest-grossing documentary film of 2024.

-Views
+Political positions

 General

-Walsh's views have mainly been described as right-wing as of 2022 and conservative, as well as far-right.
+Walsh's views have mainly been described as right-wing, conservative, and far-right.
 His commentary is sometimes described by media outlets as trolling or provocation.
-He labels himself a "theocratic fascist" in his Twitter biography, which he said was an ironic response to an opponent using the label as an insult.
+He labels himself a "theocratic fascist" in his Twitter biography, which he said he uses "ironically".

+Critics of Walsh said his rhetoric has contributed to anti-LGBT violence and political violence and labeled some of his comments as white supremacist and male supremacist.

 Walsh has argued that the trial of Kenosha unrest shooter Kyle Rittenhouse, who was acquitted, was malicious prosecution.
+He has argued for banning pornography.

+On issues like criminal reform, Walsh has publicly called on Twitter for increased executions, especially public lashings and public hangings, as well as corporal punishment and hard labor.

+Environmental issues

-He has argued for banning pornography and supports restricting abortion.
-Walsh has argued that ozone depletion and acid rain were never serious problems.
+In July 2022, Walsh took to Twitter to argue that ozone depletion and acid rain were never serious problems.

+In September 2024 Walsh claimed that despite there being talks about an incoming historical hurricane season, that there were no hurricanes.
+He then argued that "Climate change theory is flawed because it cannot exactly predict how many hurricanes there will be".
+Walsh added "A theory should be able to make predictions, so if a theory makes a prediction that does not come to pass, there is something wrong with that theory."

+Abortion

+Walsh has said that he believes abortion is murder.
+On November 8, 2023, in an episode of The Matt Walsh Show, he said that he would not compromise on abortion even if it meant losing every election, adding that "To accept child murder is to forfeit your soul".
+He continued his argument saying that if the United States is now a country where "child murder" is so popular that it is impossible to win an election by opposing it, then it is no longer a country worth saving.
+Walsh then doubled down on his statement about not compromising, saying, "I will never compromise on it.
+I would rather die.
+But the good news is that the whole premise is flawed."